BUTANE-Smart-Chain/Butane-docs/docs/protocol/modules/evm.md

 who build applications within a familiar EVM environment.

 The `x/evm` module provides this EVM familiarity on a scalable, high-throughput Proof-of-Stake blockchain.
-It is built as a [Cosmos SDK module](https://docs.cosmos.network/main/building-modules/intro.html) which allows for the deployment of smart contracts, interaction with the EVM state machine (state transitions), and the use of EVM tooling.
+It is built as a [Butane SDK module](https://docs.Butane.network/main/building-modules/intro.html) which allows for the deployment of smart contracts, interaction with the EVM state machine (state transitions), and the use of EVM tooling.
-It can be used on Cosmos application-specific blockchains, which alleviate the aforementioned concerns through high transaction throughput via [Tendermint Core](https://github.com/tendermint/tendermint), fast transaction finality, and horizontal scalability via [IBC](https://ibcprotocol.org/).
+It can be used on Butane application-specific blockchains, which alleviate the aforementioned concerns through high transaction throughput via [Tendermint Core](https://github.com/tendermint/tendermint), fast transaction finality, and horizontal scalability via [IBC](https://ibcprotocol.org/).

-The `x/evm` module is part of the [ethermint library](https://pkg.go.dev/github.com/evmos/ethermint).
+The `x/evm` module is part of the [ethermint library](https://pkg.go.dev/github.com/Butane/ethermint).

 ## Contents